-The first blast furnaces began appearing in China in around the 6th Century BC and would spread into Europe during the Middle Ages.
+The first blast furnaces began appearing in China around the 6th Century BC and would spread into Europe during the Middle Ages.
 By the 17th Century iron was, more or less, well understood and by the 19th Century production methods and quality were improved dramatically.

-Early metallurgists realized that when iron gets very hot it begins to absorb carbon.
+Early metallurgists realized that when the iron gets very hot it begins to absorb carbon.
 This, in turn, reduces the melting point of iron as a whole and makes the final product brittle.

 They soon realized that they needed to find a way of removing high carbon contents to make iron products less brittle.